lancedolan/whipclip/README.md

+(update: This is the result of an at-home code challange while applying to WhipClip in 2016.
+It is no longer representative of my skills or style.)

 # whipclip demo app

-Download and build this project in order to see my JUNIT tests execute the exact BASIC EXAMPLE and CONFLICT EXAMPLE provided in JavaAssignment word doc.
+WhipClip engineers should download and build this project in order to see my JUNIT tests execute the exact BASIC EXAMPLE and CONFLICT EXAMPLE provided in JavaAssignment word doc.

 **Notes to code judge**